Otto Fein: Death and legacy

-Fein's death in 1967 was recorded in an obituary in The Journal of the Warburg and Courtauld Institute, where there is included references to published works in which he made important photographic contributions including L.D.
+Fein's death in 1967 was recorded in an obituary in The Journal of the Warburg and Courtauld Institutes, where there is included references to published works in which he made important photographic contributions including L.D.
 Ettlinger's The Sistine Chapel Before Michelangelo, 1965, Clarendon Press and the St. Alban's Psalter.

 Examples of his photographic work in places such as Woburn Abbey are available for scholars of art history and iconography to view.

 Mention of his technical skill appears in the book Applied Arts in British Exile from 1933: Changing Visual and Material Culture.

 Photographs attributed to Fein appear in the Conway Library Collection at the Courtauld Institute of Art.

 Perhaps the most important legacy Fein left us with was that of a man who, in 1934, found himself facing a critical decision of whether to leave or stay in his homeland.
 His 1967 obituary in The Journal of the Warburg and Courtauld Institutes includes the following: "His share in making the working of the Warburg Institute known outside Germany – a country he did not have to leave – was a large one.
 He is greatly remembered."